github/explore/topics/zeit/index.md

 topic: zeit
 url: https://zeit.co
 ---
-The company's mission is to make cloud computing as easy and accessible as mobile computing.
-It builds products for developers and designers.
-And those who aspire to become one.
+ZEIT's mission is to make cloud computing as easy and accessible as mobile computing.
+It builds products for developers and designers, and those who aspire to become one.